Vladimir9595/3D-Portfolio/README.md

 export default StarWrapper
 ```

-To export this file, we need to create an `index.js` file in the `hoc` folder.
+To export this file, you need to create an `index.js` file in the `hoc` folder.

 ```javascript
 import SectionWrapper from './SectionWrapper'